-In many sectors it is important to teach Agile teams to work.
-Agile is working in short and repetitive cycles, so that the wishes and requirements of a market become clearer more quickly.
-As a result, companies actually become more agile and flexible, they can anticipate market changes faster and innovative concept and products are realized quicker.
-But how do you put Agile working into practice?
-We give you five useful tips, without annoying and hip buzz words, so that your Agile team can work too.
+It is crucial to teach Agile teams to work.
+Agile is working in short and repetitive cycles so that the wishes and requirements of a market clarify sooner.
+As a result, companies become more agile and flexible, they can anticipate market changes faster, and innovative concepts and products are realized quicker.

 Taking change into account